Welcome, HLS journal editors and staff! Read on to learn more about how the Library can help you have a successful journal year.

 Your library liaison cannot:

 To submit an article for the Article Preview service, please email a copy to your journal's library liaison.
+Please allow two-weeks before student cite-checking for the Article Preview.

 The HLS Library Empirical Research Services team can conduct a cursory review of articles that are empirical in nature or primarily data-based for: